 Working across the world

-The team work with people in lots of countries to improve access to high quality appropriate palliative care.
-The focus of the Centre is on low- and middle-income countries, but the learning and experiences from these contributes to a global evidence base.
+The teamwork with people in lots of countries to improve access to high-quality appropriate palliative care.
+The focus of the Centre is on low and middle income countries, but the learning and experiences from these contribute to a global evidence base.
 Projects are being adapted and trialled in other countries, which is helping to improve palliative care in over a hundred countries, rich and poor.